allegro/blog/_posts/2021-11-12-choose-your-skills.md

 and decided to change my knowledge sharing strategy.
 Such a change in strategy is called a pivot.
 I discussed the problem with my mentor and decided to make a pivot towards writing articles.
 Being in this situation you have two
-choices: either you do a pivot, which means you change your strategy, or you persevere, which means you continue to develop using your current strategy of course after getting proper feedback from your mentor and team.
+choices: either you do a pivot, which means you change your strategy, or you persevere, which means you continue to develop using your current strategy, after getting proper feedback from your mentor and team of course.
 Let us now look at the second type of skill.

 ## How startup method can help you develop your skills